RMLio/prov4itdata-web-app/README.md

 yarn install
 ```

-Note: the ui dependency is pulled from our private GitLab server.
-So you'll need the appropriate access rights.
-Once the installation is completed, it's still required to run the script that builds the ui and moves it
+Once the installation is completed, we have to install and build the user-interface ([`@prov4itdata/ui`](https://www.npmjs.com/package/@prov4itdata/ui)).
-to the `build/ui` directory.
-This can be done as follows:
+This can be done by running the `ui:all` script:

 ```bash
 yarn run ui:all